ambikabs29/SaaSible/README.md

 pnpm dev
 ```

 Open [http://localhost:9002](http://localhost:9002) (or the specified port) with your browser to see the result.
+If you use a different port or host, remember to authorize it in Firebase (Step 4 above).

 ## Key Technologies